-Badger persecution is one of the UK Wildlife Crime Priorities and comes in many forms ranging from the horrific practice of badger baiting to the avoidable sett disturbance/destruction which can occur when people carry out otherwise legal operations on land such as forestry or agricultural tasks.
+Badger crime is one of the UK Wildlife Crime Priorities and comes in many forms ranging from the horrific practice of badger baiting to the avoidable sett disturbance/destruction which can occur when people carry out otherwise legal operations on land such as forestry or agricultural tasks.

 Badger Baiting involves the digging out and killing of badgers in their setts.
 Dogs wearing radio collars are sent below ground into a badger sett and the radio signal is tracked from above.
 Once the dog has located a badger the offenders dig down until such time as they reach the dog and badger.
 The badger is then pulled from the sett and thrown to the dogs which are allowed to kill the animal.
 Both the dogs and badgers suffer severe injuries often proving fatal to the badger.